cisco-en-programmability/dnacentersdk/docs/api/quickstart.rst

     environment variable counterpart (DNA_CENTER_USERNAME,
     DNA_CENTER_PASSWORD, DNA_CENTER_ENCODED_AUTH).

-Also, dnacentersdk defaults to pulling from environment variables, other important values like DNA_CENTER_VERSION and DNA_CENTER_DEBUG, a default value is offered for both.
-DNA_CENTER_VERSION defaults to '1.3.0' and DNA_CENTER_DEBUG to 'False'.

 If you don't provide a known version and try to create a new :class:`DNACenterAPI`, a :exc:`VersionError` will be raised.